6 Potential Reasons Your Digital Transformation Efforts Are Failing

 Your customer supports your business.
 Without them, you would not be where you are in your growth journey.
 If digitalization does not influence them positively, your competitors may gain an edge over you, which will hamper your bottom line.

-A common example of transformation is the use of social media as the new customer service desk.
+A common example of transformation is the use of social media as the new customer service desk or an IT help desk.
 Listening and responding to customers across social platforms have become the norm across all industries and business sizes.
 Another way to digitally transform your business is to use an online client portal to assist customers more effectively.

 That helps you cater to their needs and queries faster and measure brand sentiment using a tool like Falcon.io on online platforms.
 Engaging your customers where they already are is a big win for your business.
 Besides, being active on social media works for the customers.